-Smithers and the Bulkley Valley Museum are located on the traditional unceded territory of the Gidimt’en (Bear/Wolf) Clan of the Witsuwit’en (Wet’suwet’en).
+Smithers and the Bulkley Valley Museum are located on C’inulh K’it, Cas Yikh (Grizzly House) territory, belonging to the Gidimt’en Clan of the Witsuwit’en (Wet’suwet’en).

 Mission